redwoodjs/redwoodjs-com-archive/docs/form.md

 `useForm` is React Hook Form's major hook.
 It returns a bunch of functions, one of which is `register`, which you use to quite literally "register" fields into React Hook Form so it can validate them.
-(This has to do with [controlled vs. unctrolled components](https://reactjs.org/docs/uncontrolled-components.html).
+(This has to do with [controlled vs. uncontrolled components](https://reactjs.org/docs/uncontrolled-components.html).
 React Hook Form takes the latter approach.)

 All of Redwood's form helpers need the `register` function to do what they do.
 But they don't get it straight from `<Form>` because they could be nested arbitrarily deep.
 That's where `<FormProvider>` comes in: by passing the functions returned from `useForm` to `<FormProvider>`, Redwood's helpers can just use `useFormContext` to get what they need.